shoelace-style/shoelace/docs/components/resize-observer.md

 <div class="resize-observer-overview">
   <sl-resize-observer>
     <div>
-      Resize me and watch the console
+      Resize this box and watch the console 👉
     </div>
   </sl-resize-observer>
 </div>